dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 attributes.
 An attribute written as `foo="{{'{{'}}exp}}"` will be initialized with the value of `exp`.
 Like bindings in content nodes, expressions are [watched](#watchers) for changes and attributes will be updated in place when expressions' changes are detected.
+At runtime, attribute values will be updated using an assignment directly on the HTML element property corresponding to that attribute.
+Bindings of the form `attribute="{{'{{'}}exp}}"` are assigned directly, however bindings of the form `attribute="abc {{'{{'}}exp}} xyc"` will perform string interpolation.

+It is perfectly valid to use bindings to set and update boolean attributes.
+Without data-bindings a tag such as `<input type="checkbox" disabled="false">` will be disabled.
+The value "false" is ignored by browsers and the only two ways to make the element enabled is to remove the `disabled` attribute or to programatically set the `disabled` property on the element to false.
+When you use attribute bindings you can simply write: `<input type="checkbox" disabled="{{'{{'}}exp}}">`.
+At runtime this will create the element with the disabled attribute, but the property will be assigned the value of `exp` immediately after.
+If `exp` is false, the element will be enabled.

 You can use bindings in any kind of attribute, but there are some additional features available for class and style attributes.

 * class attributes: A common use of data bindings in attributes is to select classes to attach to an element.
 You can bind a single class attribute by